Guide to Growing Buckwheat – 9 Reasons to Love This Plant

 6. Growing buckwheat plants as a green manure crop

-If you want to juice up your soil a bit, scatter seeds on a fallow garden bed or planting area.
+If you want to juice up your soil health, scatter seeds on a fallow garden bed or planting area.
 When it’s about a foot high, use the “chop and drop” method or till it in.

 It’s also great at extracting phosphorus from insoluble sources, so planting buckwheat helps to improve the soil.